CORaleigh/ROW-permit-calculator/README.md

 ***Move to URL, using the path that corresponds with the build's name-of-thing***

 - sudo cp -R * /var/www/html/row-permit-calculator/
-* Need trailing slahs on this too!
+* Need trailing slash on this too!

 ###### Hooray!